Aviancer/amouse/README.md

 ### Saving your options

 You can save your preferred settings so that they will be automatically loaded when you power on the adapter.
-These settings will be written into the same non-volatile flash memory on the Pico as the program is written on, just at the end of the flash rather than the beginning where the program is written.
-Settings currently in use are not written to flash by before you tell the adapter to save them, instead safe defaults will be loaded.
-However once you have saved your settings, these settings will be used the next time the adapter is powered on
+These settings will be written to the same non-volatile flash memory that also stores the firmware.
+The currently selected settings are persisted to flash once you tell the adapter to save them, before that safe defaults will be loaded on boot.
+However once you have saved your settings, these settings will be automatically used the next time the adapter is powered on.

 Navigate to `6) Read or write settings (Flash)` from the main menu.
 You can then: